 There's a difference between sexy films and erotic ones.
 It's a small, almost undetectable difference, but it's definitely there.
-Especially in films that have been released in the 2000s, when the definition of sexy so clearly expanded from being a man and a woman having passionate sex to anything you could possibly imagine.
+Especially in films that have been released in the 2000s, when the definition of sexy expanded from being a man and a woman having passionate sex to anything you could possibly imagine.
 These modern erotic movies released since 2000 focus on our fantasies, putting to film the dreams of our lusty selves that maybe we would prefer not to reveal but have no problem watching behind closed doors.

 For many, erotica is one step away from being pornography.
 For others, it's the arty cousin of smut.
-Last Tango in Paris is an erotic film starring Marlon Brando and directed by an art house auteur in Bernardo Bertolucci that uses butter in ways I won't ever forget.
+Last Tango in Paris is an erotic film starring Marlon Brando and directed by an art house auteur Bernardo Bertolucci that uses butter in ways I won't ever forget.
 The same can be said about 9 1/2 Weeks with Kim Basinger and Mickey Rourke and their ice cube filled tryst.
-But, no matter how well-known these films are, it was Fifty Shades of Grey that managed to bring bondage, submission and sadomasochism to the mainstream audience.
+But, no matter how well known these films are, it was Fifty Shades of Grey that managed to bring bondage, submission, and sadomasochism to the mainstream audience.
 That shows how far we've come.

 1. Y Tu Mamá También (2001)

 Before he was Mozart in the Jungle, Gael García Bernal was just a teenage boy taking a road trip with his friend.
-Of course, that road trip would become his sexual awakening with a very mysterious older woman and his bestie, played by Diego Luna.
-That scene in the hotel may be short — 30 seconds or so — but it won't be forgotten by those involved or those who see it.
+Of course, that road trip would become his sexual awakening with a mysterious older woman and his bestie, played by Diego Luna.
+That scene in the hotel may be short — 30 seconds or so — but it won't be forgotten by those who see it.

 2. Mulholland Drive (2001)